prevwong/craft.js/packages/docs/docs/overview.md

 ## Motivation

-Building page editors are difficult - you got to worry about the drag and drop system, how components should be designed and how they should be rendered/updated.
+Building page editors are difficult - you have to worry about the drag and drop system, how components should be designed and how they should be rendered/updated.

-Craft.js presents a solution in which it provides you the building blocks, which you can then use to iteratively add functionality to your user interface.
-In other words, you can build your page editor according to your own specifications.
+Craft.js provides you the building blocks, which you can then use to iteratively add page editor functionality to your user interface.
+In other words, you can build your page editor according to your own UI/UX specifications.

 ## Features